lynk-design/lynk/docs/components/grid.md

 Lynk's grid uses a breakpoint based 4, 8, and 12-column layout.
 Passing in a `span='1|2|3|4|5|6|7|8|9|10|11|12'` value determines the width of the Grid Item based on the maximum number of columns for that breakpoint.

+- The 4 column breakpoint is any viewport smaller than `768px`.
+- The 8 column viewport breakpoint starts at `768px` and ends at `1024px`.
+- The 12 column breakpoint is any viewport larger than `1024px`.

 ```html preview
 <lynk-grid container>
   <lynk-grid item span="1">